arkgithubforyou/Bertology/index.md

 There are usually two goals behind a seminar: **(1)** familiarize, and hopefully interest the attendees with the topic, and in particular, not only the paper assigned to each of them; **(2)** improve the attendees' skills of presentation.
 Thus all attendees will need to

 - present a selected paper;
-- write a brief summary (2-3 pages) of Bertology as a research direction.
+- write a brief summary (2-3 pages) of Bertology as a research direction at the end of the seminar.

 and of course, attend regularly.